 Any losses and/or damages caused by corruption misconduct must be duly compensated to the state and/or to another injured party, including an individual or company.
-Moreover, decisions of a state body adopted as a result of corruption offense must be cancelled by a superior body.
-Transactions made with violations of the Anti-Corruption Law may be challenged in court.
+Moreover, the decisions of a state body adopted as the result of a corruption offense must be cancelled by a superior body.
+Transactions made in violation of the Anti-Corruption Law may be challenged in court.